eechava6/ClientsManagementContext/README.md

 - In terminal:

+sbt run (Remember, you have to be in root folder)

 Example of a list of To-do's api with scala and akka http To execute run sbt update on root directory and then open the project with intelliJ